CDC drops 5-day isolation guidance for Covid-19, moving away from key strategy to quell infections | KRDO

 That’s still a far higher toll than the nation typically sees from the flu.
 In the 2022-23 season, which the CDC said was similar to some pre-pandemic flu seasons, the agency estimates that there were 360,000 flu-related hospitalizations and 21,000 deaths.

-“Today’s announcement reflects the progress we’ve made in protecting against severe illness from COVID,” Cohen said in a news briefing on Friday.
+“Today’s announcement reflects the progress we’ve made in protecting against severe illness from COVID,” Cohen said at Friday’s briefing.
 “We’re in a different situation, but we must use the tools that work to protect against respiratory virus.
-That’s why our updated guidance emphasizes some core prevention actions to protect against severe illness,” Cohen said, emphasizing that first and foremost, people need to stay up-to-date on their vaccines.
+That’s why our updated guidance emphasizes some core prevention actions to protect against severe illness.”

+Cohen emphasized that, first and foremost, people need to stay up to date on their vaccines.

-She said she anticipated than an updated Covid-19 vaccine would be available in the fall, and that people should make plans now to get it.
-Earlier this week, the CDC recommended people age 65 and older get another shot of the current Covid-19 vaccine before the fall.
+She said she anticipated that an updated Covid-19 vaccine would be available in the fall and that people should make plans now to get it.
+Earlier this week, the CDC recommended that people 65 and older get another shot of the current Covid-19 vaccine before the fall.

-Cohen noted it’s also important to stay home when you’re sick, seek testing, and get treatment to lower the chance of severe illness.
+Cohen noted that it’s also important to stay home when you’re sick, seek testing and get treatment to lower the chance of severe illness.

 The announcement doesn’t mean all viruses act the same or have the same impact, Cohen noted.
 Instead, she said that having a set of uniform recommendations to limit the spread of respiratory infections makes them easier to follow and more likely to be adopted.
 Symptom-based recommendations also mean people don’t need to test for infection, something many people already don’t do.